 Only Invest Money that You Can Afford to Lose

-After I did my personal financial assessment, research the basics of crypto investing and research the crypto themselves, I then proceeded to signing up with a few crypto exchanges.
+After I did my personal financial assessment, researched the basics of crypto investing, and researched the crypto themselves, I proceeded to sign up with a few crypto exchanges.

-Avoid FOMO and the Hype at All Cost
+Avoid FOMO and the Hype at All Costs

 Pick the Right Horse errr the Right Crypto